fliot/py3wetransfer/README.md

 This is an invalid key, so make sure to use your own key.

 Please note that the tests actually upload files, and this may take a while (depending on your internet connection).
+Also, running the tests counts toward your API key usage, so bear this in mind.